In this article, we’re going to be reviewing the popular Tropicfeel shoe.

 I haven’t tried the second shoe but would definitely be interested in doing so as I love the new colors that they came up with.

 Tropicfeel shoes are very comfortable and stylish.
 We've tested the shoes multiple times and love their ruggedness.
 They aren't made for cold weather due to their breathable nature, but if you don't have a lot of space to take multiple pairs of shoes- it's a great option as they are very versatile.

 Overall, I’m really impressed with Tropicfeel’s product and I look forward to seeing the improvements that they continue to add to make this product even better in the future.

 I’m a firm believer that shoes are one of the most important things that we can invest in for ourselves as they can make or break a trip, and for me, Tropicfeel made mine.

 Colors Available: Black, Green, Red

 To be perfectly honest, we were a little bit hesitant when we heard that Tropicfeel was branching out of shoes to produce backpacks.
-Click here to see their full backpack collection.
+Click here to read our full Tropicfeel Backpacks Review.